 Since the optimal magnesium absorption is through your skin, using a magnesium-based deodorant or magnesium oil as your deodorant will instantly help regulate and boost minerals and keep the stink away.
 Magnesium oil provides all-natural odor protection while helping you take advantage of all the other medical benefits of magnesium.

 While an epsom salt bath can be quite relaxing, magnesium sulfate isn’t the best method for magnesium supplementation.
 Magnesium chloride is a much more readily absorbed form of magnesium.
 If you really want to boost your levels of magnesium a magnesium chloride bath or daily spritzing with the oil is far more effective.

-Side Effects of Magnesium Oil
+Side Effects of Topical Magnesium